Cray-HPE/docs-csm/operations/iuf/workflows/deploy_product.md

 > **NOTE**
 > As part of the `deploy-product` stage during upgrades from CSM 1.6 to CSM 1.7,
 > the `deploy-product-onexit` hook will launch a Kubernetes upgrade job that runs outside of IUF, in the `argo` namespace.
+>
 > - The job will upgrade Kubernetes from version 1.26 to 1.32 in two hops.
 The first hop will be to version 1.29 and the second hop to version 1.32.
 > - This job must be monitored manually and must complete successfully before proceeding to the next stage.
-> - The job will restart when upgrading the master nodes to 1.32 and kubelet is restarted.
-The restart will create a new output log.
+> - The job will restart when upgrading the master nodes to 1.32 and `kubelet` restarts.
+When the job restarts, a new output log will be created.
 >
 > The output from the `deploy-product` stage will look like:
 >